dudekluk/itflow-exploratory-testing/README.md

 - Save the document.

-**Expected Result**: File should be removed from the list after adding it, same as it works with other lists.
+**Expected result**: File should be removed from the list after adding it, same as it works with other lists.
-**Actual Result**: The system allows the user to add the same file multiple times.
+**Actual result**: The system allows the user to add the same file multiple times.
 When the document is saved, an HTTP 500 error occurs.

 **Priority**: Medium

-**Browser Compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.
+**Browser compatibility**: This issue has been observed in all tested browsers: Google Chrome, Brave, and Edge.

 https://github.com/user-attachments/assets/a130d30e-69b3-4e66-9ab6-ad50d3b35823